 - 4.1.1.
 The landing test will be run as a separate event to enable the participation of all international judges to judge the event. - 4.1.2.
 An official landing practice should be organized in order to run a final check of organization, staff, and systems involved in judging of landings.
-The two landings per pilot are required: Obstacle Landing and Idle power Landing without Flaps. - 4.1.3.
+At least one landing per pilot is required.
+It is recommended to have the official practice and landing competition on the same day. - 4.1.3.
 Landing briefing must be attended by jury, judges, team managers and all competitors.
 The object being to define sequence of landings, procedures, circuit discipline, signals, etc. - 4.1.4.
 Each landing is conducted as a full stop landing.
 Depending on the situation, the competition director may authorize touch-and-go landings.